-- 14.3.1 All requests for the purchasing new Desktop PCs are placed through The Directorate of ICT except for a few exceptions e.g. schools, specialist educational equipment. - 14.3.2 Every new PC ordered from the approved County Government supplier is provided with a County Government asset tag number this number is used to name the PC and is also recorded against the computer for any fault calls or installation/maintenance requests made through the Service Desk or call logging system. - 14.3.3 Except where a workplace assessment or business need dictates otherwise, computers are replaced using the standard' approved hardware and software specification as identified by and existing on the approved software and hardware list created by Directorate of ICT & eGovernment. - 14.3.4 All new PCs are marked using etching type stencils with the name-County Government of Nyeri and the identification asset number" (or
+- 14.3.1 All requests for the purchasing new Desktop PCs are placed through the Department of ICT - 14.3.2 Every new PC ordered from the approved County Government supplier is provided with a County Government asset tag number this number is used to name the PC and is also recorded against the computer for any fault calls or installation/maintenance requests made through the Service Desk or call logging system. - 14.3.3 Except where a workplace assessment or business need dictates otherwise, computers are replaced using the 'standard' approved hardware and software specification as identified by and existing on the approved software and hardware list created by Department of ICT & e- Government.

-- as may be prescribed from time to time) on both the PC monitor (screen), main computer case mouse and keyboard. - 14.3.5 The computer asset number is recorded in the central hardware inventory database.
+- 14.3.4 All new PCs are marked using etching type stencils with the name -County Government of Tharaka Nithi and the identification asset number" (or as may be prescribed from time to time) on both the PC monitor (screen), main computer case mouse and keyboard. - 14.3.5 The computer asset number is recorded in the central hardware inventory database.
 The life of the PC from commissioning to disposal must be tracked and recorded.